Skip to main content

 Vertical Scaling vs. Horizontal Scaling

-Although scalability is mainly associated with computational power, the hardware is the key aspect that sets horizontal scaling apart from vertical scaling.
-The hardware configuration is enhanced in vertical scaling without disturbing or modifying the logical unit.
-The hardware specifications remain the same in horizontal scaling while the number of instances spikes up.
+Although scalability is mainly associated with computational power, hardware is the key aspect that sets horizontal scaling apart from vertical scaling.
+Vertical scaling enhances the hardware configuration without disturbing or modifying the logical unit.
+In horizontal scaling, the hardware specifications remain the same while the number of instances spikes up.
 In other words, the hardware infrastructure is increased by adding more devices with the same specifications.

-The other aspect they differ upon is that a sequential piece of logic is broken into smaller units and implemented on multiple devices in horizontal scaling.
+The other aspect they differ upon is that in horizontal scaling, a sequential piece of logic is broken into smaller units and implemented on multiple devices.
 The breakup of the code allows programmers to execute multiple tasks parallelly over different devices.
-This is not the case with vertical scaling, as the logic code remains unchanged.
+Vertical scaling is not the case, as the logic code remains unchanged.
 The unchanged code is run across the boosted infrastructure.
-With the differences out of the way, let’s look at the advantages of both the scaling methods.
+With the differences out of the way, let’s look at the advantages of both scaling methods.

-Horizontal scaling scores well on these aspects as one just adds on additional devices to consume the existing power.
-There is no downtime involved, and you can choose how many devices you choose.
-Additionally, the nodal control mechanism doesn’t exist in this scaling approach, and this betters resilience.
+Horizontal scaling scores well on these aspects.
+One adds additional devices to consume the existing power.
+No downtime is involved; you can choose how many devices you choose.
+The nodal control mechanism doesn’t exist in this scaling approach, which betters resilience.
 However, it runs aground on the data aspect.
-The data must be partitioned into multiple units due to the existence of multiple devices.
+The data must be partitioned into multiple units due to multiple devices.
 This partition also complicates data sharing and processing.

 Horizontal Scaling Vs Vertical Scaling